 The story is relatively short, so I'd recommend it for kids aged between 3 to 6.
 But everyone can enjoy the visual treat and lessons the book offers.
 A little secret – you can use this book to encourage young kids to get into gardening.
 They'll imagine they're also helping some miniature gardener in their own backyard.

 One night, the tired miniature gardener makes a wish for some help and falls asleep.
-He woke up a month later to see that his wish had come through, some regular-sized kids had been tending the garden, and it was now in full bloom.
+He woke up a month later to see that his wish had come true; some regular-sized kids had been tending the garden, and it was now in full bloom.

 Set in a concrete jungle with no gardens or greenery, this book explores the serious environmental issue of deforestation.
 It is a picture book filled with colorful illustrations from page to page.
-Personally, Liam's initial clumsy attempts at gardening are pretty funny and a reminder that it's okay to not know everything at first.
+Personally, Liam's initial clumsy attempts at gardening are pretty funny and a reminder that it's okay not to know everything at first.

 The young boy steps up to the task and begins to tend the garden.
-Soon the garden spreads throughout the city, much like its adventurous gardener.
+Soon, the garden spreads throughout the city, much like its adventurous gardener.
 Other people soon joined Liam in his gardening efforts, and the whole city became a lush green.
 This book might even inspire your kids to start a community garden all of their own.

-A beautifully crafted picture book, heavy on gorgeous illustrations and light on words, this is one of those beautiful nature books for kids that teach them to be curious and notice details about the natural world.
+A beautifully crafted picture book, heavy on gorgeous illustrations and light on words, this is one of those nature books for kids that teach them to be curious and notice details about the natural world.